 - After drying the area, apply petroleum jelly or antibacterial ointment if there is a break in the skin.
 Cover the area using a bandage to prevent contamination with germs and worsen the condition.
 Remove the bandage before soaking and cover it again with a clean bandage after the soak.

 - If an abscess or pockets of pus has developed, there is a need to open the abscess using a surgical knife or scalpel for easy drainage of the pus.
-After the abscess has been drained, cover the area with a bandage and change to clean bandage regularly for 2 days.
+After draining the abscess, cover the area with a bandage and change to clean bandage regularly for 2 days.
 After 2 days, soak the affected area in warm water for at least 15-20 minutes 3-4 times every day until symptoms is reduced.
-Remove the bandage if the area starts to heal, but if there is a cut, continue the warm water soak until the wound closes.
+Lastly, remove the bandage if the area starts to heal, but if there is a cut, continue the warm water soak until the wound closes.

 - Regular washing of the hands using antibacterial soap to prevent and heal mild nail infection.

 - Control chronic condition such as diabetes.

 - Wear hand protection such as gloves when washing dishes and dealing with chemicals.